aws-ia/cfn-abi-crowdstrike-fcs/crowdstrike-aws-terraform.md

-# Benefits of Registering AWS Organizations with CrowdStrike Using Terraform
+# Register AWS Organizations with CrowdStrike Using Terraform

 For the official CrowdStrike cloud-registration Terraform module see https://registry.terraform.io/modules/CrowdStrike/cloud-registration/aws/latest